 What Age is this Gentle Sleep Training Chair Method Good For?

 This can vary depending on your child, but most tend to do well once they reach about 4-6 months of age or older.
-Starting any sooner than that and you might have a bit of issue, simply because younger babies rely so much on physical comfort.
+Starting any sooner than that and you might have a bit of an issue, simply because younger babies rely so much on physical comfort.

 If you find that you’ve started and it’s not going well with your child, talk to your pediatrician and see what they recommend.
 You may want to consider a different sleep training method – read our article on sleep training by age to find an age-appropriate method.